 - Technician 1, 1994 –1995, Division of Audio-Visual Services

-Dr. Wilson's research interests centre on technology skill development in educators, developing quality e-learning and design-studio learning experiences, and studying the social impacts of technology.
-His current research includes investigating technology and literacy levels of rural high school students.
-He is also the leader of a Dr. Stirling McDowell funded research project looking at ways to improve technology literacy in English as an Additional Language students in high schools.
+Dr. Wilson's research interests center on technology skill development in educators, developing quality e-learning, and design-studio learning experiences, and studying the social impacts of technology.
+His current research includes investigating experiential learning and design-studio learning environments.
+He is a strong advocate of the Scholarship of Teaching and Learning (SOTL).

 Wilson, J., & Scott, S. (2013).
 3D Video Production in Education.
 In K. Nettleton, & L. Lennex (Eds.), Cases on 3D Technology Application and Integration in Education (pp. 72-91).
 Hershey, PA: Information Science Reference. doi:10.4018/978-1-4666-2815-1.ch004.